Amy Howe: Early life and education

 Howe was born in Eden, New York, a suburb of Buffalo.
 There she attended Eden Junior / Senior High School.
 In 1994, Howe received a Bachelor of Science (B.S.) in Business, Management, Marketing, and Related Support Services from Cornell University.
-In 1999 she received an Master of Business Administration (MBA) in Marketing/Marketing Management from the University of Pennsylvania's Wharton Business School.
+In 1999 she received a Master of Business Administration (MBA) in Marketing/Marketing Management from the University of Pennsylvania's Wharton Business School.

 Career

 Howe began her career at Accenture as a business analyst in 1994.
 In 1997 she left Accenture to pursue her MBA.
 She then joined McKinsey & Company and worked her way up to partner over her 14 years with the company.
-She was recruited to Live Nation by CEO Michael Rapino and joined the company as the Chief Strategy Officer in 2014.
+She was recruited to Live Nation by CEO Michael Rapino and joined the company as the chief strategy officer in 2014.

-In 2015 she took the position of Ticketmaster North America COO.
-In 2020, Amy Howe, the COO of Ticketmaster, has left the business.
+In 2015, Howe joined Ticketmaster North America as the COO.
+In 2020 she left Ticketmaster.

-In 2021, Amy was appointed to the President of FanDuel.
+In 2021, Amy was appointed as CEO of FanDuel.